JKirchartz/jkirchartz.github.com/_posts/2013-04-05-vim_quick_start_cheatsheet_and_links.md

 ---
 layout: post
-title: "VIM quick-start, cheat-sheet, and links"
+title: VIM quick-start, cheat-sheet, and links
-tags: tutorial
+tags: tutorial article
 ---

 If you've been [following me](http://twitter.com/jkirchartz) for a while, you might know my editor of choice is VIM,